This website uses cookies

 UK-based aviation group ACC Aviation is offering a VIP Boeing B757-200 for charter.
 The aircraft will be operated by Freedom II in the US.

-ACC is the aircraft's sales and marketing agent, providing direct access to this 62 seater for ad hoc and charter programmes.
+ACC is the aircraft’s sales and marketing agent, providing direct access to this 62-seater for ad hoc and charter programmes.
 With demand expected to be high, the company has built a dedicated charter team who will work hand-in-hand with Minnesota-based Perigean Aviation, providing worldwide charter capacity.

 ACC Americas president Jamie Harris comments: “We are delighted to see VP-BBE coming to the United States.
-It has been well received by the market and is set for touring programmes in South America throughout March and April.
+It has been well received by the market and is set for touring programmes in South America throughout April.
 We look forward to seeing where else the aircraft takes off from later in the year.”

 Other News